CarsonTSmith/chat_client/README.md

 # chat_client
-A Multi-threaded Chat Client that works with the chat_server repo over localhost 127.0.0.1.
+A Multi-threaded Chat Client that works with the chat_server repo.
 Choose a Username by command line argument; argv[1] is the Username.